Cert - Geography as a subject

 Prescriptions for the PGCert(Geog), PGDip(Geog), BA(Hons), BSocSc(Hons), MA and MSocSc

 To complete a BA(Hons) or BSocSc(Hons) in Geography, students must gain 120 points at 500 level, including at least 30 points in research (normally GEOGY591) and at least 30 points from papers listed for Geography.
 Within the PGCert(Geog), PGDip(Geog) and BSocSc(Hons) a specialisation in Geographic Information Systems (GIS) is available.
 Details of the specialisation requirements can be obtained from the Division of Arts, Law, Psychology and Social Sciences Office.

-To be eligible to be considered for enrolment in the MA or MSocSc in Geography, a student should have completed either:
+To be eligible to be considered for enrolment in the MA or MSocSc in Geography, a student must have completed either:

 a) a BA or BSocSc with a major in Geography (or equivalent) and have gained at least a B average across the 300 level papers, or